 There are 2 types of disorders that cause problems with air moving in and out of the lungs:

 There are many different reasons why pulmonary function tests (PFTs) may be done.
 They are sometimes done in healthy people as part of a routine physical.
+They are also routinely done in certain types of work environments to ensure employee health (such as graphite factories and coal mines).
 Or you may have PFTs if your healthcare provider needs help to diagnose you with a health problem such as:

 PFTs may be used to check lung function before surgery or other procedures in patients who have lung or heart problems, who are smokers, or who have other health conditions.
 Another use of PFTs is to assess treatment for asthma, emphysema, and other chronic lung problems.
 Your healthcare provider may also have other reasons to advise PFTs.